About Our Content

 When publishing content, our goal is to equip readers with the right information to help them determine whether a game is suitable for their personal consumption or the consumption of those around them.

-Here’s what we consider when determining which games to cover.
-In fact, we can broaden this further – here’s what we consider when determining which activities to participate in:
+Here’s a handy checklist which helps us determine which games we cover.
+In fact, we can broaden this further – here’s a handy checklist which can help any Christian determine which activities and pastimes to participate in:

-- Are we confident that participating in and ultimately promoting this activity is not sinful?
-(Romans 14:23)
+• Are you confident that participating in and ultimately promoting this activity is not sinful?
+(Romans 14:22-23)

-- Could participating in and ultimately promoting this activity become a legitimate stumbling block for another Christian?
-(1 Corinthians 8:9-13, 1 Corinthians 10:23-25)
+• Could participating in and ultimately promoting this activity become a legitimate stumbling block for another Christian or person you are responsible for?
+(Proverbs 22:6, 1 Romans 14:19, 1 Corinthians 8:9-13, 1 Corinthians 10:23-25)

-- Could participating in and ultimately promoting this activity cause non-believers to fall further away from what is good?
-(Matthew 18:6, 2 Corinthians 6:3)
+• Could participating in and ultimately promoting this activity cause non-believers to fall further away from what is good?
+(Matthew 18:6, 2 Corinthians 6:3, Colossians 4:5-6)

 Assessing Video Game Content